hlincoln-2026/Flight-Group5/README.md

 4. Write a function that checks whether the data in   is in order.
 That is, verify that the air time , dep time ,   etc. match for each flight.
 If not, think of ways to resolve it if this is not the case.
-5. Create a column that contains the local arrival time, incorporating the time difference between arrival and departure airport.
+5. (Julie) Create a column that contains the local arrival time, incorporating the time difference between arrival and departure airport.
 6. In addition, information on the different types of planes and airlines will be important.
 Consider studying what the effect of the wind or precipitation is on